latticelabs/Mitty-deprecated-/docs/quickstart.rst

 *For this exercise we won't use the human chromosome but rather some test data included with the Mitty source distribution in the `examples` directory.
 The commands for the entire example is available under `examples/complete`*

+Note that Mitty expects each chromosome file to be stored in a separate fasta file with no newlines (Please see :ref:`ref-genome`).

 Adding variants
 ---------------
 The example reference genome has four "chromosomes".
 Let's add SNPs to the first two.
 We will need the `denovo` program for this.
-Let's look into what kind of plugins we have available:
+Let's look into what kind of models we have available:

 .. command-output::  denovo models